The Cycling Podcast

 The Cycling Podcast is an independent sports audio production created by Richard Moore, Lionel Birnie, and Daniel Friebe.
 Launched in 2013, weekly, hour-long episodes provide insight, analysis and often irreverent take on professional road cycling.
 Each episode features interviews with different professional cyclists, team staff and other actors from across the sport.
 Increased coverage is provided at the Grand Tours (the Giro d'Italia, Tour de France and Vuelta a España) where daily episodes are recorded at the end of each stage.
-It is also published by the UK broadsheet newspaper, The Telegraph.
+Since launch, the podcast has launched several spin-offs and mini-series – such as The Cycling Podcast Féminin, a monthly edition launched in 2016 which focuses on professional women's cycling.
+From its launch until 2020, the podcast was also published by the UK broadsheet newspaper, The Telegraph.

+Hosts and Contributors

+Originally co-hosted by Friebe, Moore and Birnie, the podcast has added several contributors and co-presenters as it has grown, and particularly since Moore's death in 2022.
+Episodes are typically hosted by one or both of Friebe and Bernie, with one or two other co-hosts.
+During men's Grand Tours, the podcast has daily episodes which are sometimes hosted entirely by guest contributiors.

+Episodes of the Cycling Podcast Féminin are typically presented by Rose Manley, with other regular contributors.

+As of 2025, current and past regular contributors include François Thomazeau, Ciro Scognamiglio, Fran Reyes, Brian Nygaard, Rob Hatch, Tom Whalley, Lizzy Banks, Ned Boulting, Ian Boswell, the team at then now-closed VeloNews, Orla Chennaoui, Michele Pelacci, Denny Gray, Mitch Docker, Larry Warbasse, Richard Abrahams, Kate Wagner and Seb Piquet.